Is Texas a Community Property State?

 The division of retirement assets represents a particularly complex area of community property division in Texas.

-In these situations, many times you must draft a document referred to as a Qualified Domestic Relations Order or QDRO to effect a division of community property retirement accounts.
+In these situations, you often must draft a document called a Qualified Domestic Relations Order or QDRO to effect a division of community property retirement accounts.

 A QDRO is the primary instrument used to divide community property in Texas relative to retirement plans, 401(k)s, and pension plans.